pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v9-0/index.md

 - CLI for Microsoft 365 requires a Microsoft Entra app.
 Do you want to create a new app registration or use an existing one?

 You can choose between using an existing Entra app or creating a new one.
-If you choose to create a new app, the CLI will ask you to choose between a minimal and a full set of permissions.
+If you choose to create a new app, CLI will ask you to choose between a minimal and a full set of permissions.
 A minimal set of permissions will create a new Entra app registration with only `User.Read` scope.
 This is a perfect starting point to have a ready to use app that then you may manually modify to add only the needed scopes for your script.
 Full set of permissions, on the other hand, will create an Entra app registration with all the scopes currently required to run all commands CLI for Microsoft 365 has.
 This is very convenient and is the easiest thing to pick to get unblocked with all CLI functionalities.
 Whats important to now is that the `setup` command signs in as Azure CLI to your tenant to create a new app registration, and stores its information in the CLI configuration so that then you don't need to specify them yourself in the `login` command.
 Check out how easy and convenient it is in this short demo:

 ![setup](./images/setup.gif)

-> To help you upgrade to v9, we prepared a summary of the breaking change and the recommended actions.
-For more information see the [v9 Upgrade Guidance](https://pnp.github.io/cli-microsoft365/v9-upgrade-guidance/) in our docs.
+> To help you upgrade to v9, we prepared a summary of the breaking changes and the recommended actions.
+For more information see the [v9 Upgrade Guidance](https://pnp.github.io/cli-microsoft365/v9-upgrade-guidance/) on our docs.

 Following is an overview of the most noteworthy changes in v9.